Connect to a Workload with VS Code over SSH

-- Create your own SSH application by using applications created to install and expose the SSH service.
+- Create your own SSH application: Create a Docker application to install and expose SSH.

 Obtain workload SSH credentials

-Click on the Connect button to reveal the SSH URL and Password for your container as shown below.
+Click Connect to reveal the SSH URL and Password for your container.

 ssh -o strictHostKeyChecking=no -p <port> <username>@<hostname>